Why UK Payment Provider Migrations Are Challenging

 Phased Deployment

-We implement the migration in controlled phases, starting with low-risk transactions and gradually expanding coverage.
+We implement the managed payment provider migration in controlled phases, starting with low-risk transactions and gradually expanding coverage.

 - • Pilot deployment with limited transaction volume